asornoso/TwitterDataVisualizer/README.md

 # TwitterDataVisualizer
 Displays data from twitter's API in a way thats quick and easy to read

-#How to run:
-1- Clone repo
-2- Navigate to

 #How to use:
 -Enter '#' followed by a hashtag to see it's trend across twitter over the selected time frame.